Hypericaceae: Characteristics

 Members of this family are annual or perennial herbs, subshrubs or shrubs.
 The leaves are simple and entire, in opposite pairs; they are sometimes dotted with black or translucent glandular spots.
 The inflorescence consists of a branched, flat-topped cluster, each flower being radially symmetrical, with a superior ovary.
 Flowers have the following components: sepals, four or five, which tend to persist; petals four or five, usually yellow, sometimes dotted with black specks; stamens many, on long filaments; styles, three to five, often fused at the base.
 The fruit has a dehiscent capsule which splits open when ripe to release the fine black seed.

 Taxonomy

 At one time, this family was accepted as a subfamily of the family Clusiaceae.
 Now it has been elevated to full family status.
-In Phytotaxa, six genera and around 590 species are listed, whereas The Plant List recognises nine genera and around 700 species.
+In Phytotaxa, six genera and around 590 species are listed, and Plants of the World Online recognises six genera and around 700 species.
 Members of the family are found worldwide except in excessively cold or dry areas.
 Most of the genera are mainly tropical, but Hypericum and Triadenum are found in temperate regions.
 Molecular data supports the monophyly of Hypericaceae.

 When accepted as a complete family, the cladogram of Hypericaceae would appear as such: